systems-cs-pub-ro/operating-systems-oer/content/chapters/software-stack/lab/README.md

 ```

 There are three system calls captured by `strace`:
-* `execve`: this is issues by the shell to create the new process
+* `execve`: this is issued by the shell to create the new process;
+  you'll find out more about `execve` in the "Compute" chapter
 * `write`: called by the program to print `Hello, world!` to standard output
 * `exit`: to exit the program